 If you camp in colder temperatures, you’ll love using soft warm wool throw blankets.

-Backpackers may choose a more compact camping blanket … but, if you camp in an RV or in a tent that is close to your vehicle, wool material makes the best blanket for winter camping.
+Backpackers may choose a more compact emergency blanket … but, if you camp in an RV or in a tent that is close to your vehicle, wool material makes the best blanket for winter camping.
 Here’s why:

 - Wool is an animal-based material that is good for wicking away moisture.